 The Global Settings allow you to customize information that is shared across all of the pages in your project.

-- Header/Footer Settings includes information that should appear in the header or footer for all pages, such as the project title.
+- Header/Footer Settings includes information that should appear in the header or footer for all pages, such as the project title, logo, and copyright notice.

 - Navigation Settings allows you to change the navigation that appears on each page: